YucefG/ThreeLeggedBalance/README.md

 # Installation
 To setup rightly the workspace, please follow the **installation** part in clemson-dira [repository](https://github.com/clemson-dira/legged_control/tree/unitree_go1).

+**Make sure that the ROS packages have been placed in the `src` folder of a catkin workspace.** Additional packages should be installed as explained in the linked repo above.

 Reminder that at any change in the legged_control package, re-run these commands:
 ```
 catkin build legged_controllers legged_unitree_description